No. 11 Auburn routs Arkansas 51-10

 UP NEXT

 Auburn: The Tigers travel to No. 2 LSU.
-Kickoff is scheduled for 2:30 p.m. on CBS.
+Kickoff is scheduled for 2:30 p.m.

-Arkansas: The Razorbacks are on the road at No. 1 Alabama for a 6 p.m. kickoff against the Crimson Tide.
+Arkansas: The Razorbacks are on the road at No. 1 Alabama for a 6 p.m. kickoff.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25